 - Transforming the coding language into something physically interactive improves recall and the speed of learning.

 - Merging the coding lessons into a game allows for real-time feedback on the player’s decisions.

 By gamifying the education and leveraging the enclosed and interactive nature of virtual reality, vCoder makes learning coding more engaging and experiential.
 With vCoder we can nurture interest in computer science at an early age and ultimately improve the diversity of students majoring in computer science.

-Along with a small team of six engineers and artists, my objective as the engineer and producer was to deliver a fully functional prototype that encapsulated that mission.
+Along with a small team of six engineers and artists, my objective as the developer was to deliver a fully functional prototype that encapsulated that mission.
 The design criteria included:

 - An interactive, spatial coding language that’s easy to learn, primitive, and feels natural in virtual reality.

 - Locomotion for 3D movement and exploration.